top of page

 Can you get by without an estate attorney?

-Estate planning attorneys are not necessary for everyone.
-Some people get by just fine with a will, and others may even write their own estate plan.
+Estate planning attorneys aren't necessary for everyone.
+Some people get by just fine without these legal documents.

-If you’re writing your own estate plan, keep in mind that it may seem like a great money-saving hack, but beware!
+While this may seem like a great money-saving hack, beware!
 One mistake or wrong word could change the whole intent of the plan and end up costing your family big bucks to fix later on.
-So tread lightly and please consider this is the place where you probably want some professional help.
+Or, you may burden the very people you're trying to help, by getting them into a messy and costly legal battle.
+So tread lightly and consider this the kind of thing wherein some professional help would be best.

 If you’re unsure or feel uncomfortable with your plan, the best bet is to at least contact an attorney and talk things through.